Fantasy book recommendations based on what you like to read!

 To give you a bit of background, it’s helpful to start with a definition of high fantasy versus low fantasy.
 High fantasy novels are set in an alternate, fictional world while low fantasy is set in our real world with added fictional/magical elements.
 For example, Game of Thrones takes place in a completely made up kingdom.
 Whereas, Harry Potter exists within the world we know.
 High fantasy also often has a large cast of characters, non-human races and creatures, and multi-volume series.

 Admittedly, I hesitated before exploring these, somewhat intimidating, options.
 My husband initially spent a long time convincing me to read The Name of the Wind.
 It wasn’t until he compared it loosely to Harry Potter that I even considered giving it a shot.
 Now, the two books in the series are all-time favorites and I’ve reread them twice.
 It is overwhelming trying to find the best fantasy books, so our fantasy book recommendations are categorized based on the types of books you read now.

 I don’t want to downplay the excellence or appeal of other types of fantasy books.
-So, if you’re looking for an excellent list of the best fantasy novels that are a bit lighter and a smaller jump from regular fiction, head on over to Beyond the Bookends.
-I also recently put together my list of the best YA Fantasy books.
+If you’re looking for something a bit lighter, you can see my list of the best YA Fantasy books.

 In this post you’ll find the books that truly define the high fantasy genre.
 These fantasy book recommendations are similar to the more familiar Game of Thrones series in terms of world-building, complexity, magic, creatures, and sheer volume of content.
 This list will help you decide which fantasy book or series is right for you based on what you normally read.